2018 Free Speech Announcement!

-Nittany Theatre at the Barn is pleased to announce the launch of a national playwright competition (with a $3,500 cash prize) in search of a theatrical tribute of freedom of speech in the United States.
+Nittany Theatre at the Barn is pleased to announce the second-annual national playwright competition (with a $2,000 cash prize) in search of a theatrical tribute of freedom of speech in the United States.

-To be considered for the 2017 Theatre of the First Amendment Play Festival, entries must be submitted by June 1, 2017.
+To be considered for the 2018 The Free Speech Play Contest Festival, entries must be submitted by June 1, 2018.

 There are no playwright eligibility requirements for the contest.

-The Theatre of the First Amendment Play Festival considers only plays that meet the following requirements:
+The Free Speech Play Contest Festival considers only plays that meet the following requirements:

 - Submitted work by a single playwright is preferred, collaborations may be considered;